wael159/Pima-diabetes/README.md

 ### **Data Description**
 The datasets consists of several medical predictor variables and one target variable, Outcome (1 - diabetes, 0 = no diabetes)

-## **Analaysis Plan**
+## **Analaysis Plan** 📈

 Here we want to predict whether ot not the patient has diabetes. the target will be 1 or 0 , so it is a supervised binary classification problem. the follwing steps will be followed:

-1. Cleaninng Data
+1. Cleaninng Data 🧹
-2. Explarotaory data analysis to discover an intitial insights.
+2. Explarotaory data analysis to discover an intitial insights.🔍
 3. Select the suitable algorithm (KNN, logestic regression, Tree classification,svm)
 4. Fit the data to the model, fine tune, evaluate and validate.